TheVoronModder/Smart_Purge/README.md

 >
 >then copy / paste below in your macros.cfg

+>[!IMPORTANT]
-QUICK THINGS:
+>QUICK THINGS:
+>

-SMART_PURGE LINE_LENGTH=100 PURGE_F=360
+>SMART_PURGE LINE_LENGTH=100 PURGE_F=360
+>

-What this does for you
+>What this does for you
+>

-Relative positioning (G91) for the purge strokes, so it’s robust no matter where you start the macro.
+>Relative positioning (G91) for the purge strokes, so it’s robust no matter where you start the macro.
+>

-Absolute anchor to front-left first, so the lane is positioned correctly vs. your parts.
+>Absolute anchor to front-left first, so the lane is positioned correctly vs. your parts.
+>

-No changes to extrusion mode — works with either, by issuing cumulative E values when you’re in absolute mode and incremental when you’re in relative mode.
+>No changes to extrusion mode — works with either, by issuing cumulative E values when you’re in absolute mode and incremental when you’re in relative mode.
+>

-Super slow prime (F360) to avoid back-pressure clogs.
+>Super slow prime (F360) to avoid back-pressure clogs.
+>

-Short line (default 100 mm) and you can tweak with LINE_LENGTH=….
+>Short line (default 100 mm) and you can tweak with LINE_LENGTH=….

 ```
 [gcode_macro SMART_PURGE]